snoby/splunk_local_deploy/README.md

 4.) run the script `quicktest.sh` ( **you may need to adjust the timestamp in the data packet**)

-5.) search in the teams index for the data packet that you sent.
+5.) search in the teams index for the data packet that you sent. `index= teams`  search time for alltime.